-The Service Provider must upload a fees list and a service calendar to PIP at least two weeks prior to the service opening for the new programme year.
-Therefore if a service opens on 17th August in line with the 2020/2021 programme year, both the fees list and calendars must be uploaded on PIP on or before 3rd August 2020.
-The fees lists will demonstrate that the appropriate reductions in childcare fees for qualifying parents will be applied.
+The Service Provider must upload a fees list and a service calendar to PIP by the 30th July 2021 prior to the service opening on the 16th August for the new programme year.

+Services opening after the start of the programme year must have both their fees lists and calendars uploaded on PIP a minimum of two weeks in advance of their opening.

+The fees lists must demonstrate that the appropriate reductions in childcare fees for qualifying parents will be applied.
 This fees list and service calendar will be subject to review by the relevant CCC.
-For more information please refer to Chapters 2 and 3 of this document and the 'How To Guides' on PIP.
+For more information please refer to Chapters 2 and 3 of this document and the 'How to Guides' on PIP.